 - Numbness and tingling

-If you suffer from spinal stenosis and haven’t found the pain relief you require from conservative, nonsurgical treatments, contact Laser Spine Institute to learn how we may be able to treat your condition with one of our minimally invasive, outpatient techniques.
-Call today to schedule a consultation and request a complimentary review of your MRI or CT scan.
+If you have spinal stenosis and haven’t found the pain relief you require from conservative, non-surgical treatments, contact Laser Spine Institute to learn how you might be a candidate for our minimally invasive, outpatient procedures.
+We can also provide you with a no-cost review* of your MRI report.